MicrosoftDocs/memdocs/memdocs/intune/protect/network-access-control-integrate.md

 ---

 # Network access control (NAC) integration with Intune

-Intune integrates with network access control partners to help organizations secure corporate data when devices try to access on-premises resources.
+Intune integrates with network access control (NAC) partners to help organizations secure corporate data when devices try to access on-premises resources.

 >[!IMPORTANT]
 > NAC is not currently supported for Android Enterprise Fully Managed or Android Enterprise Dedicated devices.